oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

             return self.nw.busses['power'].P.val/self.nw.busses['heat'].P.val

+Note, that you have to label all busses and connections you want to access later on with PyGMO.
 In calculate_efficiency(self, x) the variable x is a list containing your decision variables.
 This function returns the cycle efficiency for a specific set of decision variables.